 [my bisnonna/great-grandmother + trisnonna/great-great grandmother at the kitchen table processing mushrooms]

-Do something that your ancestor[s] did.
+Do something that your ancestor[s] did or experience something from their culture.
 Cook a family recipe.
 Listen to their favorite music.
 Explore their favorite artist in a book or on the internet.
-Buy their favorite flower for your kitchen table [...and you thought I was done talking about those yellow roses!]
+Buy their favorite flower for your kitchen table.
 Whatever it is you choose, let it bring you joy.

 The point of this practice is to enjoy something that your ancestors also enjoyed, to relish in a simple pleasure similar to one that they may have also experienced.
+In these moments, I like to allow my intuition to lead, imagining this is them working through me.
+This is not an elaborate ritual, in fact, it’s quite simple.
+For me, this is my natural way of practicing magic and of communing with the spirit realm.
 This is where we make connections, in the cross sections of our commonalities; this is how we begin to know something more intimately; this is when something feels like home.
 And when we know where home is, we know where to return to when the world gets stormy.

-note: a recent listen to another podcast interview has inspired me to plant an ancestral garden, meaning a curation of edibles and ornamentals with roots to where one’s ancestors lived and that they likely also cultivated. [of course it’s important to also be aware of invasive species.] for my fellow friends of Italian descent, check out and .
+note: a recent listen to another podcast interview has inspired me to plant an ancestral garden, meaning a curation of edibles and ornamentals with roots to where one’s ancestors lived and that they likely also cultivated. [of course it’s important to also be aware of invasive species.] for my fellow friends of Italian descent, check out Seeds From Italy and The Italian Garden Project.
 If anyone else has resources to share here with us in relation to your personal lineage, please leave a comment below.
-And if you feel inspired to share a photo of yourself doing something your ancestors did, tag @hina_luna on Instagram or do it the old fashioned way and email me [email@example.com]!
+And if you feel inspired to share a photo of yourself doing something your ancestors did, tag @hina.luna on Instagram or do it the old fashioned way and email me [email@example.com]!

-[last spring our garden was abundant with a small Italian variety of tomatoes - Grappoli d'Inverno. while not specific to my ancestors' regions of Italy, they felt like a small connection point to their homeland.]
+[One spring in our garden that was abundant with a small Italian variety of tomatoes - Grappoli d'Inverno.
+While not specific to my ancestors' regions of Italy, they felt like a small connection point to their homeland.]